 A cornicione is the outer edge of a pizza crust, which is often thicker and puffier than the rest of the crust.
 It is a traditional feature of Neapolitan-style pizza and is highly prized for its texture and flavor.

-To make a good cornicione on your pizza, start by using a high-hydration dough (around 75-80%) and allowing it to ferment for a minimum of 24 hours.
+To make a good cornicione on your pizza, start by using a high-hydration dough (around 75-80%) and allowing it to ferment for at least 24 hours.
 This will help develop the flavor and texture of the crust.

 When shaping the pizza, make sure to stretch the dough out to the desired size, leaving a thicker edge around the circumference.
 Once it is on the peel, let it rest for 15-20 minutes to relax the gluten and allow it to rise a bit.

 When baking, make sure to place the pizza in the oven with the cornicione facing the outer wall of the oven.
 This will help it cook evenly and puff up nicely.
 For added flavor, you can brush the cornicione with olive oil or garlic butter before baking.

 The word “cornicione” refers to the pizza’s edge or rim in Italian.
 The cornicione on a Neapolitan pizza should have an airy, raised edge, crispy exterior, and light and soft inside.

 The pizza is topped with various toppings, including tomatoes, cheese, meats, and vegetables.

 Unless you’re an accomplished pizza cook who has been speaking improperly, knowing the difference between a crust and “cornicione” is probably not all that significant.